The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Acknowledgment

-Authors wish to thank J. Maclachlan of the Proton Source Department and J-P. Carneiro of Accelerator Physics Center (APC) at Fermilab.
-Authors had useful discussions with J. Maclachlan for MI injection modeling with \textit{macrobunches} at an early stage.
-J-P. Carneiro provided us with an input file of the 8-GeV SRF linac distribution that were generated by the{\it~TRACK} code\cite{ostroumov}.
+Authors wish to thank J. Maclachlan of the Proton Source Department and J-P. Carneiro of Accelerator Physics Center (APC) of Fermilab.
+Authors had useful discussions with J. Maclachlan modeling multi-turn injection with \textit{macro-bunches} at the outset.
+J-P. Carneiro provided us with an input file of the 8-GeV SCRF linac distribution that were generated by the TRACK code\cite{ostroumov}. \black